Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Related Work

-While the aforementioned methods rely on CNNs (pre-trained on ImageNet \cite{Imagenet_paper}) and recurrent neural networks (RNNs) as encoders for images and text, recent approaches have adopted Transformer-based models \cite{vaswani2017attention} as modality-specific encoders to enhance the text-image retrieval performances \cite{Rahhal_Transf_22,YUAN_Transf_block23,promt_Transf_2024,hu_GlobaL_LOcal_transf24,Spatial_Channel_Attention_Transformer_24,Zhao_Transf_24_MAsked,Pyramid_transformers,eventretrieval_Tansf}.
-This is mainly driven by leveraging the capabilities of the Contrastive Language-Image Pre-training (CLIP) foundation model \cite{Radford2021LearningTV}.
+The development of Transformer-based models \cite{vaswani2017attention}, especially those leveraging the CLIP foundation model \cite{Radford2021LearningTV}, have gained growing attention for visual-language alignment in RS \cite{Rahhal_Transf_22,YUAN_Transf_block23,promt_Transf_2024,hu_GlobaL_LOcal_transf24,Zhao_Transf_24_MAsked,Pyramid_transformers,eventretrieval_Tansf}.
 As an example, Rahhal et al. \cite{Rahhal_Transf_22} propose a multi-language text-image retrieval approach that consists of pre-trained language and vision transformers (i.e., CLIP \cite{Radford2021LearningTV}) to extract text and image representations.
-Compared to previous works, their approach supports retrieval in multiple languages extending beyond English.
+Their approach supports retrieval in multiple languages extending beyond English.
 Yuan et al. \cite{YUAN_Transf_block23} propose a parameter-efficient transfer learning approach based on CLIP to effectively and efficiently transfer visual–language knowledge from the natural domain to the RS domain for text–image retrieval.
-Similarly, an uncertainty-aware prompt-learning approach is proposed in \cite{promt_Transf_2024} to efficiently transfer the CLIP knowledge to RS domain.
-Hu et al. \cite{hu_GlobaL_LOcal_transf24} propose a CLIP-based global-local information soft-alignment approach to align global and local image and text features utilizing pairwise contrastive loss.
-To obtain fine-grained features of local objects in the images, Wu et al \cite{Spatial_Channel_Attention_Transformer_24} present a spatial-channel attention transformer with pseudo regions for text-image retrieval.
-The advantage of the method lies in automatically generating pseudo regions instead of utilizing object detectors to identify the objects present in the images.
-This is achieved by clustering semantically similar grid features using a clustering-based algorithm \cite{arandjelovic2016netvlad}.
-Each cluster represents a pseudo region from which local object features are extracted.
+Hu et al. \cite{hu_GlobaL_LOcal_transf24} propose a CLIP-based soft-alignment approach to align global and local image and text features utilizing pairwise contrastive loss.
 Zhao et al. \cite{Zhao_Transf_24_MAsked} introduce a masked interaction inferring and aligning (MIIA) module \cite{Zhao_Transf_24_MAsked} that is integrated into CLIP to learn fine-grained image-text features.
-The MIIA module is a combination of self- and cross-attention modules to establish linkages between image and text representations by predicting masked image and text tokens.
+The MIIA module is defined as a combination of self- and cross-attention modules to establish connections between image and text representations by predicting masked image and text tokens.

-Although the above-mentioned methods are effective for text-image retrieval in RS, they are not suitable for text-ITSR due to their inability to characterize the temporal content.
+Although the above-mentioned methods are effective for text-image retrieval in RS, they are not suitable for text-ITSR due to their inability to characterize the temporal content and to exploit it for retrieval problems.